 Ad hoc captures cannot interfere with scheduled captures

-As stated in the procedure above, the ad hoc capture cannot interfere with a scheduled capture currently slated for the same room/device.
+Ad hoc captures, regardless of how they are initiated, cannot interfere with a scheduled capture currently slated for the same room/device.
 If you attempt to run an ad hoc capture whose duration will conflict with a scheduled capture, you will receive a warning message.
 You will be given the opportunity to run the ad hoc capture for the available time, however, if this meets your needs.
-Otherwise, you will need to run the ad hoc capture in a different room or using a different capture appliance.
+Otherwise, you will need to run the ad hoc capture in a different room or using a different capture appliance/method.

 Ad hoc captures cannot have a duration beyond the allowed maximum